a01752785/incidentes-atizapan/Backend/DatabaseService/README.md

 `http://host:6969/incidents/:id`

 ##### Response
-It will send you an object containing the status code and (if the request was successfull) an object cotaining the info about the requested incident.
+It will send you an object containing the status code and (if the request was successfull) an object containing the info about the requested incident.

 #### Notification
 This endpoint is in the URL :  _http://auth-service.HOST/notifications/_

-##### POST (Create Incident) Body Paramaters
+##### POST (Create Notification) Body Paramaters
 The API expects a JSON like this :

 ```